The Church of Jesus Christ of Latter-day Saints: Cosmology and plan of salvation

 The church's cosmology and plan of salvation include the doctrines of a pre-existence, an earthly mortal existence, three degrees of heaven and exaltation.

 According to these doctrines, every human spirit is a spiritual child of a Heavenly Father and each has the potential to continue to learn, grow, and progress in the eternities, eventually achieving eternal life, which is to become one with God in the same way that Jesus Christ is one with the Father, thus allowing the children of God to become divine beings—that is, gods—themselves.
 This view on the doctrine of theosis is also referred to as becoming a "joint-heir with Christ".
 The process by which this is accomplished is called exaltation, a doctrine which includes the reunification of the mortal family after the resurrection and the ability to have spirit children in the afterlife and inherit a portion of God's kingdom.

 According to LDS Church theology, men and women may be sealed to one another so that their marital bond continues into the eternities.
 (Note: A man may be sealed to more than one wife if his previous wives are either dead or legally divorced from him; a living woman, however, may only be sealed to one husband.
 Thus, there is a common view within the LDS Church that though prohibited by the LDS Church in mortality, polygamy or "plural marriage" will exist in the afterlife.
 "In the case of a man marrying a wife in the everlasting covenant who dies while he continues in the flesh and marries another by the same divine law, each wife will come forth in her order and enter with him into his glory."
 Joseph Fielding Smith, then an apostle, stated in 1939 "my wives will be mine in eternity" in reference to his two deceased and one living partners.)
 Children may also be sealed to their biological or adoptive parents to form permanent familial bonds, thus allowing all immediate and extended family relations to endure past death.
 (Note: Children born to biological parents who have been sealed to each other are considered "born in the covenant" and need not be sealed to their parents.)
 The most significant LDS ordinances may be performed via proxy in behalf of those who have died, such as baptism for the dead.
 The church teaches that all will have the opportunity to hear and accept or reject the gospel of Jesus Christ, either in this life or the next.

 Within church cosmology, the fall of Adam and Eve is seen positively.
 The church teaches that it was essential to allow humankind to experience separation from God, to exercise full agency in making decisions for their own happiness.
+The church teaches that the Garden of Eden was located in Jackson County, Missouri.